fortana-co/react-dropzone-uploader/docs/api.md

 Possible status values are `'rejected_file_type'`, `'rejected_max_files'`, `'preparing'`, `'error_file_size'`, `'error_validation'`, `'ready'`, `'started'`, `'uploading'`, `'error_upload_params'`, `'aborted'`, `'restarted'`, `'removed'`, `'error_upload'`, `'headers_received'`, `'done'`.

-Returning a `meta` object lets you merge new values into the file's `meta`.
+Returning a `meta` object from this callback lets you merge new values into the file's `meta`.

+>`onChangeStatus` is never called repeatedly for the same status.

 ## `getUploadParams`
-`getUploadParams` is a regular or async callback that receives a `fileWithMeta` object and returns the params needed to upload the file.
+`getUploadParams` is a callback that receives a `fileWithMeta` object and returns the params needed to upload the file.
 If this prop isn't passed, RDU doesn't initiate and manage file uploads.

+`getUploadParams` can be async, in case you need to go over the network to get upload params for a file.
 It should return an object with `{ fields (object), headers (object), meta (object), method (string), url (string) }`.

 The only required key is `url`. __POST__ is the default method. `fields` lets you [append fields to the formData instance](https://developer.mozilla.org/en-US/docs/Web/API/FormData/append) submitted with the request. `headers` sets headers using `XMLHttpRequest.setRequestHeader`, which makes it easy to authenticate with the upload server.

-Returning a `meta` object lets you merge new values into the file's `meta`.
+Returning a `meta` object from this callback lets you merge new values into the file's `meta`.

 ## `onSubmit`